AdamWongCH/fabric-nl-analytics/docs/learning-guide.md

 Try this simple query first:

 > average resale price in BEDOK

-This confirms your setup is working
+This confirms that:

+- the ontology is connected to the data
+- the `located_at` relationship works
+- `resale_price` can be aggregated
+- the data agent can interpret a basic question

+Start simple before testing complex questions.

 ---

 ## What Happens Behind the Scenes

+When you ask a question, the agent follows a structured process:

+    User question
+    ↓
-User question → Agent maps entities and filters → Agent generates query → Query runs on data → Result is returned
+    Agent maps entities and filters
+    ↓
+    Agent generates query
+    ↓
+    Query runs on data
+    ↓
+    Result is returned

-The agent is structured, not guessing
+The agent is structured, not guessing.

+If the answer is wrong or the query fails, check the structure first.

 ---